zk-SNARKs -Vital for Digital Privacy?

 Hence, the updates on the blockchain are the hashes of the balance and not the balance itself.
 And yet we can know that the balances are updated correctly because we can check that the proof has been verified.

-Could it possibly change the future of Audits?
+Could it Possibly Change the Future of Audits?

-The introduction of zk-SNARKs could possibly change the upcoming scenario forb as more companies are making progress towards deploying zero-knowledge proof Smart Contracts.
 But there are, of course, certain concerns that put the work into the hands of the Auditing companies to ensure that no one is able to access any loopholes.

 We at Immunebytes make sure that the zero-knowledge proof Smart Contracts go through utmost scrutiny in order to remove even the smallest vulnerabilities present.